Eisoptrophobia: The Fear of Mirrors

 Maintaining a Journal

 When you maintain a personal diary, you write about the day, thoughts, and feelings.
-It helps sort out muddled emotions and gives you a healthy outlet to channel and let out your feelings.
+It helps sort out muddled emotions and gives you a healthy outlet to channel and vent your feelings.

 Mental Activities

-Games such as sudoku, word games, and puzzles that keep your brain working and teach you many new things will keep you occupied in a positive way.
-Mental activities are very helpful in mind training.
+Games such as sudoku, word games, and puzzles keep your brain working and teach you many new things.
+This will keep you occupied in a positive way.
+Mental activities are helpful in mind training.

 Learning to Love Yourself

 If you have low confidence or self-esteem, it could be due to someone’s negative influence for a prolonged period.
-Your goal is to understand why you feel this way about yourself and changing your perspective.
-You can do this with the help of many activities like:
+Your goal is to understand why you feel this way about yourself and change your perspective.
+You can do this with the help of activities such as:

-● Make a list of the things you love and hate about yourself daily
+- Make a daily list of the things you love and dislike about yourself

-● Ask people how they feel about you
+- Ask others you trust how they feel about you

 Professional Help